 This past January, the American Folk Art Museum included King’s drawings in the group show Vestiges & Verse: Notes from the Newfangled Epic.
 The Museum of Modern Art in New York recently purchased three drawings by the artist for its permanent collection.

-'Drawing with Susan’ Saturday June 30, 3-6 pm
+'Drawing with Susan’ Saturday, June 30, 3-6 pm

 In 2013, King’s sister Petita began running regular drawing workshops — creating an opportunity for people to draw alongside the artist.
 These events were held monthly.
-In October 2014, as they would be traveling to New York for King’s first solo exhibition, rather than cancel the usual monthly drawing sessions, they decided to take them with them.
-Since then, “Drawing with Susan” events have been included alongside most of the exhibitions both in New Zealand and overseas.
+In October 2014, as they would be travelling to New York for King’s first solo exhibition, rather than cancel the usual monthly drawing sessions, they decided to take it with them.
+Since then, Drawing with Susan events have been included with most of the exhibitions both in New Zealand and overseas.

-Drawing with Susan' will take place at Marlborough Contemporary, 6 Albemarle Street, on 30 June from 3 to 6 pm.
+Drawing with Susan will take place at Marlborough, 6 Albemarle Street, on 30 June from 3 to 6 pm.
 Participants are encouraged to bring their own supplies.